vechain/veworld-mock/packages/veworld-mock-playwright/README.md

 ## Sample App and Tests

-To build the test app, veworld mock and vework mock client:
+To build the test app and packages (veworld-mock, veworld-mock-playwright):

 `yarn install`
 `yarn build`

-The sample app uses Solo, to launch solo:
+The sample app uses thor solo, to launch use:

 `make solo-up`

-To launch the sample app (seperte terminal):
+To launch the sample app (separate terminal):

 `yarn dev`

-the test app is available at: http://localhost:5003/
+The test app is available at: http://localhost:5003/

 To run the playwright tests:

 `yarn install-browsers`
 `yarn test`